 I was still lost in thoughts when suddenly I sensed a halo around my head as if I discovered the elixir of life.
 I asked my husband to take the toddler to the park for rides or to the mall.
 Baffled, my hubby exclaimed, “I am sorry yar.
 I wanted you to enjoy your Sunday.
 Why don’t you accompany us too?
 You will get bored at home.”

 “Trust me, the baby will be happiest in the mall and won’t trouble you.
 And even me in my thoughts!
 After all you don’t know ways to keep the kids engaged at home.”

 After insisting, pushing and poking him 100 times, the father-son duo finally left for the mall.
 I sprang to the bedroom, changed into my pajamas and hugged the cushion tight for beauty sleep.
 Everybody around me had been convincing me to enjoy life by moving out for parties, dinners, shopping and solo movies.
 But believe me, there is nothing more relaxing for a new mom to enjoy her own space, at her own comfort.
 Since then, my Sundays are spiced up and spent making DIY face packs, gorging on ice cream buckets or simply sleeping on the couch.

 As a new mom, I found my heaven in an empty home at my own comfort.
 2 years later, am back to dinners and shopping but once in a while, I enjoy the peace of sitting back at home doing nothing!!
-After all, every day cannot be a Sunday but Sunday should definitely be a FUN-day for one and for all.
+After all, it is important to give time to yourself and it is equally important to take care of your inner self.